 |The first issue of the Marvel run.|

-G.I.
+The all-new G.I.
 Joe: A Real American Hero, both the toys and the comic, made its debut in 1982.
 Initially, the toys utilized a limited number of unique parts but gradually began to introduce more and more variations as the line went on.
 After the first wave, the American Hero toys began to feature greater articulation.
 The vehicles and playsets also gradually increased in size and quality, eventually resulting in the 7 ½-foot long USS Flagg playset.
 Both the toys and the comics proved to be a success; the comic astoundingly so as toy-based comics were typically dismissed and had a relatively short shelf-life.
-A Real American Hero would run for 155 issues over 12 years, spawning several spin-offs and mini-series.
+A Real American Hero would run for 155 issues over 12 years, spawning several spin-offs and mini-series (IDW Publishing would revive the comic in 2010 with its original numbering and Hama once again writing).

 Hasbro executive Bob Pruprish was able to use the comic to circumvent regulations about toy commercials featuring more than 10 seconds of animation by promoting the book instead.
 It was the first time a comic book had been advertised on television, with Marvel Productions handling the animation duties.
 Marvel would also go on to produce the two mini-series and animated series with Sunbow Productions beginning in 1983, which was followed by a movie in 1987 and a second series in 1989 produced by DiC Entertainment.
 A follow-up line, Sgt.
 Savage and his Screaming Eagles was released in 1994.
 The figures were enlarged to 4.5” and featured packaging artwork and mini-comics by Joe Kubert.
 A pilot episode for a cartoon was made by Sunbow and Graz Entertainment, but the series never materialized and it was included on a VHS tape with the Commando Sgt.
 Savage figure.